Degnel/AI-Summit-Biasbusters/backend/README.md

 This backend is based on RealTimeSTT, a super fast real time speech to text based on Fast-Whisper.
-Thank you to
+Thank you to KoljaB for providing amazing library.

 In order to run this project, you need to setup a VM on Scaleway.
 To do so, follow the tutorial on their website.
 Once done, connect to your VM and create a venv.